Governance of climate-related risks and opportunities

-Governance of climate-related risks and opportunities is part of the wider governance of risks and opportunities related to ESG (Environmental, Social and Governance) factors.
+Governance of climate-related risks and opportunities is part of the wider governance of risks and opportunities related to ESG (Environmental, Social, Governance) factors.

-The role of the governing bodies, with regard to risks and opportunities related to climate change, has been formalised in the sustainability Policy approved by the Board of Directors.
+The role of governing bodies regarding climate-related risks and opportunities have been formalised in the Sustainability Policy approved by the Board of Directors.

-The Unipol Group’s Sustainability Committee performs the function of supporting the governing body in defining the model for the identification, assessment and management of the main ESG risks, including those related to the climate in particular, their impacts on business strategy and active policies for the achievement of the COP21 goals, as well as in defining commitments and monitoring Indicators.
-The Control and Risk Committee examines the model for the identification, assessment and management of key ESG risks, including those related to the climate in particular.
+The Unipol Group’s Sustainability Committee supports the governing body in defining the model for the identification, assessment and management of the main ESG risks, including those related to the climate, their impacts on the business strategy and active policies for the achievement of the COP21 goals, as well as in defining commitments and monitoring indicators.
+The Control and Risks Committee examines the model for the identification, assessment and management of the main ESG risks, especially those related to the climate.